woctezuma/download-steam-reviews/README.md

 [![Code coverage][codecov-image]][codecov]
 [![Code Quality][codacy-image]][codacy]

+FORK from original woctezuma repository
+Main differences:
+1. Do not writes loaded reviews to the file, returns json that could used somehow else or printed

 This repository contains Python code to download every Steam review for the games of your choice.

 ## Requirements